yes

 ♦ China bought 60% of this volume, followed by the U.S. and EU.

-Step-by-Step Guide to Choosing the Right Supplier
+Step-by-Step Guide to Choosing the best brazil beef company

 1 Require Mandatory Certifications